-The Overmountain Victory National Historic Trail is primarily an auto trail thru Virginia, Tennessee, North Carolina, and South Carolina.
-The trail is operated in cooperative effort by the U.S. Forest Service, U.S Army Corps of Engineers, National Park Service, and local efforts.
+The Overmountain Victory National Historic Trail is primarily an auto trail through Virginia, Tennessee, North Carolina, and South Carolina.
+The trail is operated in a cooperative effort by the U.S. Forest Service, U.S Army Corps of Engineers, National Park Service, and local efforts.
 The trail is a 330-mile corridor.
 The trail follows the route American patriots traveled during the Revolutionary War to the Battle of King’s Mountain.

 These men hike and road from all over the Appalachian mountains to join the militia and fight for American’s independence.
 Today the trail is 330 miles long and follows many of the original roads used by the men marching.
 Important sites along the trail include the Fort Watauga Monument, Dunn’s Meadow, Roaring Creek, and Bedford’s Hill.